 “Open the gate; don’t let the cows out,” said the notes field on our back-country camping app.
 We shut it behind us and inched down the dirt road, hoping the heifers would clear a path.
 “Could this really be the way?”
 I said to Mike.
 We rounded the bend and a river flowing around a rippled mountain with dashes of red and purple appeared with a perfectly level campsite.
-It was one of the prettiest we’d seen in our 500 days of RV-ing and no one was around.
-This was the theme of Idaho: beauty under the radar.
-For example, there are no national parks in Idaho, though when you’re going through Patagonia-style mountain ranges with 40 peaks over 10,000 feet or rafting the deepest river gorge in North America, it seems the parks service must have a made a mistake.
+It was one of the prettiest we’d seen in our first 500 days of RV-ing and no one was around.
+This was the theme of our Idaho road trip: beauty under the radar.
+For example, they don’t have any national parks, though when you’re going through Patagonia-style mountain ranges with 40 peaks over 10,000 feet or rafting the deepest river gorge in North America, it seems the parks service must have a made a mistake.
 And even crazier, this gorgeous state is mostly known for its potatoes!
 Something had to give.
 We reached out to Visit Idaho to set the record straight with a month-long road trip.
-Here are our highlights from 1,500+miles through the wildly underrated Gem State.
+Here are our highlights from 1,500+ miles through the wildly underrated Gem State.

 Crossing the state line from bustling Jackson, Wyoming into Idaho felt like there was not only more room to breathe, but the air got fresher.
 Teton Valley, Idaho shares the same dramatic mountain range and national forests as Jackson Hole, but with a fraction of the people.
 We had our eyes on the serene Linn Canyon Ranch, run by a family that has been raising horses and outfitting pack trips in the area since 1906.
 We called about availability for their glamping tents and the receptionist said, “One moment please,” and in a muffled voice we could hear her asking the owner, “Isn’t that when the VanLife Gathering is happening?”
 While she was thinking no one wants to stay here when 75 vans, RVs, skoolies, and bread trucks will be taking over their property, that news was music to our ears!
 We’ve always wanted to meet more people in the VanLife community and loved Linn Canyon Ranch even more for entertaining us gypsies.
 We stayed a night in their luxe wall tents and then spent the next two communing with our people, taking rig tours, swapping tips, and having laughs around the fire.
 (A cool guy we met here actually invited us to his camp at Burning Man…and we’re taking him up on it 🙂 Stay tuned).